sajib-4414/imdbclone/documentation/react_client_doc/index.md

 i set the working directory as /app2
 - My react client was was not working without the node_modules on the host, and doing hot reload, becauase of some problem with docker compose volume mapping. volume mapping replaces the app directory contents, and the app does not have access to packages installed. https://stackoverflow.com/questions/30043872/docker-compose-node-modules-not-present-in-a-volume-after-npm-install-succeeds .
 Indeed this is a complex problem, having hot reload, having vscode sugestion, and also not copying host node_modules to the container.
+This is yet to solve.
+- Another issue i found with kafka was, even if i specified user_service depends on kafka, that was not engough. that just means starting of service, not actively listening. therefore userservice which has code to call kafka to send events, was not getting the kafka ready on boot. so i had to add a health check block on the docker compose for kafka, and on the user service, i added condition such as kafka has to be healthy, until then wait for kafka to be healthy before user service starts.

 ##### Access process.env variables